 Tracking Inventory

 Passive RFID tags are a great way to track inventory.
-They are small, lightweight and easily readable.
+Moreover, they are small, lightweight, and easily readable.
 In fact, if items or inventory is ordered properly, organizations can expect read rate accuracy of 99% or more.

 Keeping track of assets and materials can be challenging for most businesses.
 Whether it’s components on a production line, finished products being shipped out or industrial containers that need to be returned to the manufacturer, tracking these items can be an important part of efficient logistics.